 Montalbera La Tradizione 2015 Ruché Di Castagnole Monferrato DOCG: La Tradizione means the traditional and describes the style of this Ruché.
 This wine ages in stainless steel; exhibits floral aromas and flavors of dried fruit, almonds, and honey.
 One of my favorites at this wine tasting, I understand entirely why Montalbera produces Ruché as their flagship wine.
 The wine transitions to a summer wine easily and pairs well with barbecues or served slightly chilled.

 Planeta Frappato 2015 – At first, the wine seemed tart, but the wine developed as it sat in the glass.
-The nose displayed red fruit while the flavors featured pomegranate, cranberry, and other red fruit.
+The nose displayed red fruit, while the flavors featured pomegranate, cranberry, and other red fruit.
 The wine can be served either at room temperature or slightly chilled.
-This versatility and its light-bodied makes Frappato the perfect summer red wine.
+This versatility and its light body make Frappato the perfect summer red wine.

-La Rioja Alta 2008 Viña Ardanza, which represents the 75th-anniversary wine, was exceptionally together and bright.
+La Rioja Alta 2008 Viña Ardanza, representing the 75th-anniversary wine, was exceptionally together and bright.

 Concannon 2014 Mother Vine: This Cabernet Sauvignon shows the exceptional quality of the mother vine through its balance and complexity.
 An approachable and very together wine delivers flavors of berries, plums, and cherry.

 Ascension Cellars Rapture is a red dessert wine made of Primitivo.
-This luscious almost port-like wine blends of mostly Primitivo with a small amount of Cabernet Sauvignon.
-The wine exhibits a lightness that does not overwhelm with an almost sweet and savory quality, which come from the dark fruits and hints of baking spices.
+This luscious, almost port-like wine blends of mostly Primitivo with a small amount of Cabernet Sauvignon.
+The wine exhibits a lightness that does not overwhelm with an almost sweet and savory quality, which comes from the dark fruits and hints of baking spices.

 Winemaker of the Year

-This year I am going to add to this list, my favorite winemakers.
-I will begin with a woman, Leslie Preston, Coiled Wines, who I think has made an impact on the wine industry, and to the region she represents, the Snake River Valley AVA.
+This year I am going to add to this list my favorite winemakers.
+I will begin with a woman, Leslie Preston, Coiled Wines, who I think has impacted the wine industry, and the region she represents, the Snake River Valley AVA.

-During my visit to Lodi, I met winemaker, Markus Niggli, who represents the new generation of winemakers in Lodi.
+During my visit to Lodi, I met winemaker Markus Niggli, who represents Lodi’s new generation of winemakers.
 Not only does he utilize less common varieties, but also he creates blends that set him apart from others.
 The wines of Markus Wine Co. are both unique and unusual.
 Markus also plays a prominent role in elevating the caliber of wines coming from Lodi.